sylvaticus/DICEModel.jl/docs/src/index.md

 The output of the model (results) is a named tuple.
 Use `keys(results)` to find the available information (or just look at the source code) and `results.VARIABLEX` to obtain the values.

 A summary of the main results, and a comparision with the official Barrage/Nordhaus DICE2023 version, is available [on this page](https://sylvaticus.github.io/DICEModel.jl/dev/results.html) While DICE2023 output matches very well the "official" output, the same is not yet true for RICE.
-Some preliminary results of the multi-regional version of the model are available [here](run_dice(pars;optimizer,bounds)), but they still clearly have some calibration issues.
+Some preliminary results of the multi-regional version of the model are available [here](https://sylvaticus.github.io/DICEModel.jl/dev/rice_results.html), but they still clearly have some calibration issues.

 An Excel version of all the results for DICE2023 is available [here](DICEModelDetailedResults.xlsx).